Why Black Men Like Terry Crews Are Brave To Expose Sexual Assault [Opinion]

 “Trust is a very sacred thing, especially for young people, kids, or a young boxer, so I trusted these people, these individuals who impacted my life,” Leonard told the Penn State audience.
 “They told me everything I wanted to hear, and more.”

 With women, reporting sexual assault is always accompanied by questions about what she was wearing or what else she might have done to bring the attack on herself.
-But with men, Black men in particular, there is a huge stigma associated with coming forward.
+But with men, black men, in particular, there is a huge stigma associated with coming forward.
 After all, how can a man allow another to take his manhood?
 And if his attacker is a woman, as in the case of Tyler Perry, then why wouldn’t he just shut up and enjoy it?
 In either of these scenarios, his sexuality comes into question.

 This is a reality that the son of Detroit Pistons legend Isiah Thomas knows all too well.
 Earlier this year, 28-year-old Zeke Thomas revealed that he had been raped twice in his life–once in 2016 and on another occasion when he was just 12 years old.
-Zeke echoed the sentiments of other Black male victims in a Good Morning America interview saying that he too was ashamed and felt guilty about what happened to him.
+Zeke echoed the sentiments of other black male victims in a Good Morning America interview saying that he too was ashamed and felt guilty about what happened to him.
 Zeke, an openly gay man, now wishes that he had spoken up.

 “If I could go back, there’s 100 percent I would press charges,” Zeke said.
 “If we could find the assailant today, I would 100 percent press charges.”

 The fact that Terry Crews has decided to fight for justice in his case sets a new precedent in Hollywood.
 The statute of limitations has not expired and he plans to hold his attacker accountable.
 Perhaps Crews’ courage to stand up will finally put in motion a movement to change the culture in Hollywood.
-But more importantly, his example should validate the plight of Black men and empower them to join the fight.
+But more importantly, his example should validate the plight of black men and empower them to join the fight.

 [Featured Image by Christopher Polk/Getty Images]